-Today we have Jennifer from Peanut Butter and Peppers here.
+Today we have Jennifer with Chocolate Angel Food Cake by Peanut Butter and Peppers here.
 I have known Jennifer from the beginning and I love her site, she is a fabulously supportive blogging friend and I have done recipes of hers before like the very popular Black Bean and Butternut Squash Quinoa Wraps.
 You can follow Jen on Twitter, Facebook or Pinterest and I highly recommend you do so.
 Here is another recipe of hers that looks wonderful!!
 With no further adieu I give you Jennifer!!

 Hi Noshing with the Nolands Readers,